7 Crippling Mistakes To Avoid When Creating And Playing Chord/Melody Arrangements On Guitar - Part 2

 • You can also add your own unique touch by varying the melody.
 Be careful though, you want to stay true to the melody if/when doing this.

-6. Not Looking Into What Has Come Before You To Gain Insights, Ideas, And Inspiration For Your Chord/Melody Arrangements:
+6. Not Looking At What Has Come Before To Gain Insights, Ideas, And Inspiration

-You will not find a guitar great out there who has not been influenced heavily by others that have come before them.
+You will not find a guitar great out there who has not been influenced heavily by others who have come before them.

 How To Avoid This Mistake:

-7. Beginning At The End, And Not The Beginning
+7. Beginning At The End Instead Of The Beginning

 This is because a completed chord/melody arrangement can look very complicated.
 However, if you know how to break an arrangement down, it reveals its structure and simplicity, and will also give you a great insight into how to build your own arrangements.